Dana94/2019-website/blog/2019-11-09-linux-mint.md

 This step was not something I did when installing lubuntu.
 Linux Mint strongly suggests checking to make sure the ISO downloaded has not been corrupted.

+I followed the instructions from Linux Mint and then these [verification steps for Windows](https://forums.linuxmint.com/viewtopic.php?f=42&t=291093).

 I created a folder called "ISO" and put the file in it.

 ![Folder created for ISO file](./images/2019-11-09/documents.png)